surma/surma.dev/content/things/observables-on-the-platform.md

 <!--more-->

-> **Disclaimer:** I am not experienced with reactive programming or with [RxJS] specifically.
-The library I am introducing in this blog post is not supposed to be a competitor to RxJS.
-The RxJS peeps and their community deserve all the credit for making reactive programming more popular on the web and filling the gaps on the platform.
-I just copied what they distilled over many years in my library.
-If I got something wrong, please forgive me and let me know!
-I am actually kinda worried that everyone already knows this and I am just late to the party.
+> **Disclaimer:** I am not experienced with reactive programming or the libraries that enable this pattern.
+The library I am introducing in this blog post is not supposed to compete with any of these libraries, but merely an experiment.
+The communities around these libraries deserve a lot of credit for bringing reactive programming to the web and I benefitted massively from their experience.
+I am standing on the shoulders of giants here.

+**TL;DR:** Streams and observables are very similar, with their biggest difference lying in the fact that streams can deliver their data only once and that they do it asynchronously.
+Writing a [demo app][dof tool] with my [stream-based observables library][ows] instead of RxJS makes me think that these differences don’t really matter when it comes to writing web apps.
+Go try it for yourself!

 ## What are Observables and Reactive Programming?

 Reactive Programming (RP) as a paradigm is not new and has enjoyed popularity in many different genres of programming.
 For example Android folks, especially since Kotlin, have seen a rise in popularity around RP.
 I have also noticed some game engines experimenting with RP.
+There have been a number of attempts to enable reactive programming on the web.
+[RxJS] and [CycleJS] are front of mind to me.
+More recently, [Svelte 3][svelte] also took a stab at reactive programming by implementing a derivative of JavaScript where variable assignments have different semantics to vanilla JavaScript.
+[Rich Harris] wrote [an entire blog post][svelte 3 reactivity] on Svelte’s new approach.
-The topic is well covered in many parts of the web, so I won’t write yet another introduction to RP.
-But to make sure we are on the same page:

-According to [Wikipedia][wiki rp], “reactive programming is a declarative programming paradigm concerned with _data streams_ and the propagation of change.”
-An [“observable”][rxjs observable] is a type on which you can register “observers”, as defined in [the GoF book].
+Reactive programming in general as well as these specific implementations are well covered on the web, so I won’t write yet another introduction to RP.
+But to make sure we are on the same page: According to [Wikipedia][wiki rp], “reactive programming is a declarative programming paradigm concerned with _data streams_ and the propagation of change.”
+An “observable” is a type on which you can register [“observers”][observer pattern], as defined in [the GoF book].
 For the time being, you can think of an observer as callback in JavaScript land:

 ```js
 myButton.addEventListener("click", myClickHandler);